NONYEpaul/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program that prints all single digit numbers of base 10 starting from 0 program that prints the lowercase alphabet in reverse program that prints all possible combinations of single
+program that prints all single digit numbers of base 10 starting from 0 program that prints the lowercase alphabet in reverse program that prints all possible combinations of single program that prints all the numbers of base 16 in lowercase